shubhamhapse/word-count/README.md

-This is simple hadoop project for single node to count words in large files
+This is simple hadoop project for single nodeto count words in large files